snyk/vscode-extension/README.md

 Deepcode will create a comment, that will inform analysis engine to ignore it.
 Don't forget to specify a description why you think it needs to be ignored.
 Your feedback will improve our engine over time:
 ![deepcode ignore comment](images/ignore_comment.png)

+# Feedback and contact

+In case you need to contact us or provide feedback, we would love to hear from you - [here is how to get in touch with us](https://www.deepcode.ai/feedback).